SamEdwardes/samedwardes.com/astro-migration/src/content/blog/2024-01-09-requirements-txt-workflow-for-new-project/index.md

 ---
+author: Sam Edwardes
+date: 2024-01-09
-title: My requirements.txt workflow for a new Python project
+description: My workflow for using a requirements.txt file in a new Python project.
-authors: sedwardes
-tags: [linux, python, command line]
 keywords:
 - Python dependencies
-draft: false
+tags:
+- linux
+- python
+- command line
+title: My requirements.txt workflow for a new Python project
 ---

 I usually create a `requirements.txt` when I start a new Python project.
 I will do something like this: